Abdi0947/A2SV-Web-Project/job-listing/README.md

 ![Job Detail Page](image-3.png)

 **Features**:
-- Fetches opportunity data by ID from the API
 - Displays all job information in a two-column layout
 - Shows responsibilities with checkmark icons
 - Ideal candidate section with age, gender, and traits